 An NR cell requires an uplink in order to provide initial access.
-In case of TDD, the values of arfcnUL and bsChannelBwUL have to always be set to the same values as for the corresponding DL attributes.
-For both FDD and TDD, the arfcnUL and bsChannelBwUL define uplink resource grids to which each sector-carrier needs to align to.
+In case of TDD, the values of arfcnUL and bSChannelBwUL have to always be set to the same values as for the corresponding DL attributes.
+For both FDD and TDD, the arfcnUL and bSChannelBwUL define uplink resource grids to which each sector-carrier needs to align to.

-An NR cell can in addition be configured with a supplementary uplink, which has its own arfcnSUL and bsChannelBwSUL, which define resource grids for supplementary uplink sector-carriers.
+An NR cell can in addition be configured with a supplementary uplink, which has its own arfcnSUL and bSChannelBwSUL, which define resource grids for supplementary uplink sector-carriers.

 Each of downlink, uplink and supplementary uplink (if configured) need an initial bandwidth part (BWP), which defines resources to be used by UEs during and immediately after initial access.
 Additional BWPs can be either configured or calculated by gNB internally and be applied to UEs dynamically by gNB based on e.g. UE capability and bandwidth need of each UE.